Skip to content

 But.
 If a program runs for a minute, it doesn't make sense to display the output time in 60,000 milliseconds.
 And similarly if it runs an hour, it doesn't make sense to display the output time in 3,600 seconds.

-Therefore, the output of Timer is humanised so it's easier to read.
+Therefore, the output of Timer is automatically humanised so it's easier to read.

 How different time ranges may appear in the terminal from fractions of a second to minutes, hours, days: